tranhoaiphuong3103/AI-Ecommerce-website/README.md

 ## Important Notes

-### GPU Required
+### No GPU Required
-- ComfyUI needs NVIDIA GPU for video generation
-- Without GPU: Use cloud APIs (Runway/Luma) or simple FFmpeg animations
+- Hugging Face Inference API runs in the cloud
+- No local GPU needed - works on any machine
+- Free tier available with rate limits

 ### Default Credentials (Change in Production!)
 - n8n: `admin` / `admin123`